 14 July 2008

-We Hate Ourselves, Who We Used to Be, This is our Curse
+We Hate Ourselves, Who We Used to Be, This Is Our Curse

 I am sensitive to conflagration.
 When things lead into each other, join, gain mass, momentum and become something else.
 I collected my local advertising supplement from the ledge beside the buildings postal boxes.
 On the cover a photograph of a young man, pressed into a shallow corner, reflected in a trapezoidal mirror, headline,“On the trail of Picasso”, the caption summarises a trip he took to Europe and how Picasso and Dali have inspired him to paint.
 That seemed strange I thought, opening the paper, that stuff is so old, and for another set of people, who congregated in different ways and frequencies, had different conversations, dreams and gave different answers to each other, but no big deal. paint is great.
 Those two knew where to put it.